 The Los Angeles Aqueduct is one of the water conveyance systems that crosses through the northern portion of the Antelope Valley Watershed, south of Oak Creek in Rosamond.
 In this region, the Los Angeles Aqueduct is primarily conveyed by buried pipelines.
-The Los Angeles Aqueduct conveys water from Mono Lake and the Owens River in the Owens Valley to Los Angeles.
+The Los Angeles Aqueduct conveys water from Mono Lake in the Owens Valley to Los Angeles.
 The Los Angeles Aqueduct system includes two aqueducts.
 The first aqueduct is 223 miles long and was completed in 1913.
 This aqueduct consists of unlined and lined channels and concrete pipe and steel pipe sections.
-The second aqueduct is 137 miles long and was completed in 1970; approximately half of this aqueduct is concrete pipe and the other half is steel pipe.
+The second aqueduct is concrete pipe and the other half is steel pipe.
 Both of the Los Angeles Aqueducts are piped underground through the RSA.